SriLankan Airlines: Controversies

-On 14 April 2021, the SriLankan Airlines in its official Twitter handle claimed that Sri Lankan cargo had made history by operating three successive cargo charter flights to Entebbe International Airport which is Uganda's only international airport uplifting over 102 metric tonnes of printed papers in February 2021.
-The information on whether what kind of printed papers were not revealed by Sri Lankan Airlines due to confidential reasons.
-However, the cargo carrier deleted the tweet for unknown reasons and it created doubts about the transparency of Sri Lankan Airlines and speculations arose about the transfer of "printed papers" cargo charter flights that departed to Uganda in February 2021.
-Sri Lankan Airlines later issued a statement clarifying that the printed material which was deported to Uganda included only the Ugandan currency notes and it further revealed that due to security reasons with bordering Kenya, Ugandan government preferred to obtain printed Ugandan shilling currency notes from a global security printer.
+On 14 April 2021, SriLankan Airlines claimed on Twitter that it had made history by operating three successive cargo charter flights to Entebbe International Airport, Uganda, transporting over 102 tonnes of “printed papers” in February 2021.
+The nature of the “printed papers” was not immediately revealed.
+The tweet was later deleted, creating doubts about the transparency of SriLankan Airlines.
+The airline later issued a statement clarifying that the printed material was Ugandan currency which the Ugandan government preferred to obtain printed from a global security printer.
 The Biyagama branch of the De La Rue company is responsible for printing currency notes to countries including Uganda.
-SriLankan insisted that the consignment was purely commercial in nature and brought much needed foreign revenue to the airlines as well as for the country.
+SriLankan insisted that the consignment was purely commercial in nature and brought much needed foreign revenue to the airline.

-SriLankan Airlines decided to sue Airbus for $ 1 billion as damages, loss of reputation, reimbursement of costs, and interests.
+SriLankan Airlines decided to sue Airbus for $1 billion as damages, loss of reputation, reimbursement of costs, and interests.
 The action follows the information revealed in the judgment of the Crown Court of the United Kingdom approving the Deferred Prosecution Agreement between the Serious Fraud Office and Airbus SE.
-The national carrier has also demanded from Airbus for cancellation of the A350-900 Purchase Agreement for four A350-900 aircraft, returning the advance payment of $ 19 million made for those four A350-900 aircraft.
+The national carrier has also demanded Airbus for cancellation of the A350-900 Purchase Agreement for four A350-900 aircraft which would return the advance payment of $19 million made for those four A350-900 aircraft.

+Potential privatisation

+Following the economic crisis of 2022, the Sri Lankan government has been exploring approaches to privatising several state-owned companies including SriLankan Airlines.
+In 2023, the Sri Lankan government set up the 'State-Owned Enterprise Restructuring Unit' (SRU) under the Ministry of Finance to assist in the privatisation of state-owned companies such as SriLankan Airlines.

+An entity linked to AirAsia is among six entities accepted by Sri Lanka's State-Owned Enterprises Restructuring Unit (SRU) to bid for SriLankan Airlines.
+The government, which owns 99.52% of the airline, is selling a majority stake.
+The other entities include FitsAir, Dharshaan Elite Investment Holding Ltd., Sherisha Technologies Ltd., Hayleys PLC, and Treasure Republic Guardians Ltd.

+AirAsia Consulting Sdn.
+Bhd., the consulting arm of AirAsia, is the only one with ties to a major airline.
+FitsAir is a Sri Lankan low-cost carrier, while Hayleys PLC is an established conglomerate.

+The SRU will evaluate the RfQs based on specific guidelines, and participation doesn't guarantee bidding rights.
+The government will take on LKR100 billion rupees (US$332.6 million) of SriLankan Airlines' debt, while a US$175 million international bond remains the airline's responsibility.
+The government may also receive proceeds from an arbitration case against Airbus.

+The NPP-led current government has abandoned plans for privatisation as of September 2024.